dallmon01/Quick-Quote/README.md

 automatically.
 This only affects that one device — teammates installing fresh will get whatever is in `index.html`'s defaults, and existing installs keep whatever they already have saved locally.

-**Anything else (a fix, new feature, layout change)** — edit `index.html` and/or `sw.js`, then:

-1. Replace the changed file(s) in the repo (pencil icon → paste new content → commit).
-2. **Bump the cache version** at the top of `sw.js` — e.g. `quick-quote-v10` →
-   `quick-quote-v11` — any time `index.html` changes.
-This is what forces already-installed copies to fetch the update instead of quietly continuing to serve the old cached version.
-Skipping this step is the most common reason a fix doesn't seem to show up.
-3. Open the app once with a connection so it grabs the update.
-After that it works offline again as normal.